HAM-lab-Otago-University/Commonality-analysis-ABCD4.0/README.md

 # Commonality-analysis-ABCD4.0

  It is assumed that the readers of the codes have ABCD data tables from the internet.
-So all of R codes start at processing the raw tables downloaded from ABCD webpage
+So all of the R codes start by processing the raw tables downloaded from ABCD webpage